Super Bowl XLI halftime show: Background and development

 One of the ideas Mischer contributed was to have the marching band adorned with illuminated tape, so that would be more visible.

 One of the centerpiece visual effects utilized involved projecting Prince's silhouette onto a large screen that he stood behind.
 Air was utilized to make the screen stand erect.
 This effect was one that Don Mischer had first utilized for the 1996 Summer Olympics opening ceremony.

 Much of Prince's rehearsals were in the city of Las Vegas, where Prince had a residency show.
 They used tape to outline the shape of the stage, as they did not have the actual stage available to them for their Las Vegas rehearsals.
 In the days before the show, Prince and his band rehearsed in a tent adjacent to the stadium.
 Prince and his supporting performers only had a single rehearsal on the stadium's field.

 During his pre-performance joint press conference with national anthem performer Billy Joel, which halftime and national anthem performers conventionally hold, rather than taking questions, Prince gave the press a mini-concert.

 Hundreds of volunteers helped to assemble and disassemble the stage.
-During the stage setup, volunteers accidentally ran over a power cable with a rolling part of the stage.
+During the stage setup, volunteers accidentally ran over a cable with a rolling part of the stage.
 A member of the lighting crew responded to the issue by holding the severed ends of the cable in place with his hands for the entire duration of the show.

 Weather

 The weather during the game had been rainy, and this inclement weather continued into Prince's performance, which took place during a downpour.
+Notably, it began raining during the performance of “Purple Rain.”
 This was the first occasion in which it rained during a Super Bowl halftime show.
 There was potential hazard due to the material the stage was made of, as it gets slippery when wet, and, adding to the risk, Prince and his dancers were wearing high-heeled shoes.
 Further hazard was that electric guitars were used.

 Prince is said to have reveled in the weather, with some involved in the show later reporting that Prince asked if the show-runners could "make it rain harder".